alexsomai/python-basics/README.md

-#Python basics
+# Python basics

-A dummy project containing basic examples using python
+A dummy project containing basic examples using python.

-All these examples are taken from the Udacity course "Programming foundations with Python"
+All these examples are taken from the Udacity course "Programming foundations with Python".